IvanGCh/NDCP/README.md

 Granados, I., Calo, M., and Ramos, V. (2018).
 NOISY DISPERSION CURVE PICKING (NDCP): a Matlab package for group velocity dispersion picking of seismic surface waves.
 Submitted to "Computer and Geosciences".

-Comments and remarks can be sent to IGranadosC@igeofisica.unam.mx
+Comments and remarks can be sent to igranadosc@igeofisica.unam.mx